A practical guide to Zendesk manage and organize macros by category

 Automate frontline support with an AI agent

-Test your automation strategy without the risk
+Test your automation strategy safely

 Pro tips for a smooth transition to AI